Haskins, Dennis, 1950-

 Collection — Multiple Containers

-Scope and Contents The Dennis Haskins Saved by the Bell television scripts contains television scripts from Good Morning, Miss Bliss and Saved by the Bell dating from 1988 to 1992.
+Scope and Contents This collection contains television scripts from Good Morning, Miss Bliss and Saved by the Bell dating from 1988 to 1992.
 The collection documents multiple versions of the scripts, including revisions and final versions.
 Moreover, the scripts include rehearsal and filming schedules, set locations, and scene-by-scene outlines providing insight into television production.
 The collection also includes a suit worn by Dennis Haskins in the role of...